 Rachael is a volunteer helpline telephone counsellor and community educator with the Australian Breastfeeding Association.

-Rachael is a Victorian Regional Representative for the Australian Association of Bush Adventure therapy (AABAT).
+Rachael held the role of Victorian Regional Representative for the Australian Association of Bush Adventure therapy (AABAT) from 2014-2018.

-Rachael is an Associate member of the Psychotherapy and Counselling Federation of Australia (PACFA) .
+Rachael is a member of the Psychotherapy and Counselling Federation of Australia (PACFA) .